MooersLab/emacs-learning-spiral-hydra/README.md

 Requries the hydra package from MELPA.
 I also use the pretty-hydra package.

-Customize file paths and keybinding if it conflicts.
+The configuration below is for the users of the `use-package` package system for managing Emacs packages.

+- Customize file path.
+I store the file learning-spiral-hydra.el inside of the folder `~/emacs30/my-hydras/`
+- Customize the keybinding if it conflicts.
+Check by entering `C-h k C-c 1`, where `C` stands for the Control key and the `-` means press the Control key with the second key simultaneously.
-Add the following lines to your init.el file.
+- Add the following lines to your init.el file.

 ```elisp
 (use-package learning-spiral-hydras